 Ottawa Public Health TB Prevention Workshop

-- The tuberculin skin test – how to perform, read and interpret the test
+- The tuberculin skin test (TST): administration, reading and interpretation

 For further information and/or to indicate your interest in attending, contact OPH by phone at 613-580-6744 or by e-mail at firstname.lastname@example.org

 To register, return this completed form with the registration fee to:

 Ottawa Public Health, Communicable Disease Control Program